jmerrillstg/panic-ui/README.md

 # Panic UI

-This application provides an interface to manage recipients and messages for the Raspberry Pi Panic Button
+This application provides an interface to manage recipients and messages for the Raspberry Pi Panic Button.
+The API is also required and is located at https://github.com/jmerrillstg/panic-api

 ## Installation